bensmiller/detection-limit-fitting/README.md

 <img src="screenshots/LOD_calcs.png" width="500">

 Click 'File browse' to select a file.
 There are then multiple parameters to select:
+1. Y axis log transform: set to 'Yes' if the variance of your data is proportional to your signal (i.e. variance is some percentage of signal, so high concentration samples have higher absolute variance).
+This will normalise the variances, so there should be no scaling of variance with concentration - you can check by looking at error bars.
+If the variance does not scale with signal (it's constant across the concentration/signal range), set to 'No'.
-1. Model: chose between the four models.
+2. Model: chose between the four models.
 See https://doi.org/10.1016/j.bios.2022.114133 for descriptions of the models.
-2. Concentration units: input the units of your analyte concentrations.
+3. Concentration units: input the units of your analyte concentrations.
-3. LOD False Negative Rate (%): input the value for the confidence level of a positive sample at the LOD (lower value gives higher LOD and a higher probability that a negative result is a real negative).
+4. LOD False Negative Rate (%): input the value for the confidence level of a positive sample at the LOD (lower value gives higher LOD and a higher probability that a negative result is a real negative).
-4. Blank False Positive Rate (%): input the value for the confidence level of the blank cutoff (lower value gives a high blank cutoff and higher LOD, giving a higher probability that a positive result is a real positive).
+5. Blank False Positive Rate (%): input the value for the confidence level of the blank cutoff (lower value gives a high blank cutoff and higher LOD, giving a higher probability that a positive result is a real positive).
-5. Variance Outlier Confidence Level (%): when finding the 'characteristic variance' to calculate the cutoff, a hypothesis test (G test) is performed to exclude outlier variances.
+6. Variance Outlier Confidence Level (%): when finding the 'characteristic variance' to calculate the cutoff, a hypothesis test (G test) is performed to exclude outlier variances.
 This is the confidence level of that hypothesis test.
 See https://doi.org/10.1016/j.bios.2022.114133 for more details.
-6. Confidence Level for LOD Interval (%): confidence level for the confidence interval of the LOD.
+7. Confidence Level for LOD Interval (%): confidence level for the confidence interval of the LOD.
+8. This gives you the option to specify initial guesses for the fitting parameters.
+If set to '-Inf', it uses default guesses.
+Guesses and paramters in the table below:

 <img src="screenshots/LOD_calcs_labelled.png" width="547">